King Ping of Zhou: History

+The Xinian manuscript, however, has challenged this traditional narrative.
+It seems to indicate that King Xie (also known as King Hui, or the King at Xie) was originally accepted by many of the regional lords over King Ping.
+After Marquis Wen of Jin killed Xie, there was not an officially accepted King of Zhou for 9 years, until, in 741 BCE, Marquis Wen recognized Ping.
+Three years later, in 738 BCE, Wen helped Ping move to Chengzhou.

 King Ping moved the Western Zhou dynasty's capital east from Haojing to Luoyang, thus ending the Western Zhou and beginning the Eastern Zhou dynasty and the Spring and Autumn period.
 He is the first Zhou king to be mentioned in the chronological account of the Zuo Zhuan.

 Over 14 centuries after King Ping’s death, Tang dynasty Empress regnant Wu Zetian claimed ancestry from King Ping through his son Prince Wu, and changed the dynastic name to Zhou, which was reverted to Tang after her death.